NhMarco/TemBotLua/README.md

 void CircleArea()

     Starts the CircleArea movement, need to be called after fights ends again, this loop will repeat till minimap is not visible anymore

-Boolean IsKeyPressed(VirtualKeyCode key)

-    returns true when key is pressed | false when not

 void TestMessage(String message)